-Epipericardial fat necrosis is a rare self-limiting cause of an acute chest pain in an otherwise healthy individuals.
+Epipericardial fat necrosis is a rare self-limiting cause of acute chest pain in an otherwise healthy individual.
 It occurs within the mediastinum outside the pericardium.

 Episternal (or suprasternal) ossicles are accessory bones and a normal variant of the sternum.
 They result from supernumerary ossification centers and are seen in ~4% (range 1-7%) of the population.

 Episternal ossicles are usually located posterior or superior to the superior bor...

 Epithelial-myoepithelial carcinoma of lung is a very rare type of lung carcinomas of the salivary gland type.